elysia090/VEEN/README.md

 `(stream, leaf_hash)` so identical payloads in different streams are evaluated independently.

+### Stream index recovery behavior

+Stream index files are append-only JSONL logs.
+On load, the hub tolerates partial writes: a trailing line without a newline delimiter is ignored to avoid ingesting half-written records.
+If a newline-delimited entry in the middle of the file is malformed (invalid UTF-8 or JSON), the hub logs a warning and skips that line while continuing to load the remaining entries.

 ## Project status

 The v0.0.1 protocol release focuses on verifiable message delivery and overlay